OvO7000/DeviantArtDownloader/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Settings**
+Please provide the settings of the extension,you can find the setting panel by click the gear icon.

+**Download Information**
+Please provide the artist's name, folder name, or the image you are trying to download.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]